waterbearlang/waterbear/docs/rethinking waterbear.md

 * Game lib for animation, sprites
 * Immediate-style programming (see changes in view as code changes)
 * A saturday-morning style cartoon show produced with Waterbear where kids can access all the scripts and assets to remix the cartoon each week and make their own.
+* Make blocks more skinnable

+## Goals and uses for waterbear

+* Pedagogy: teaching / learning programming
+* View source for visual programming
+* Debugging (see the structure)
+* Refactoring (group into blocks and move them around)
+* Making programming friendly for non-programmers
+* Saturday morning cartoon show
+* Easy to write single-use or demo language, evolve languages from demo to demo
+* Easy to embed scripts into web pages and ebooks

 For Waterbear presentation: a dinosaur animation using dialogue from Serenity